The Walkalong Glider Challenge Part II!

 Finally, since many of us Indoor modelers are fairly ‘mature’… take it easy!
 This is great exercise – walking, coordination, balance, mental focus – but don’t overdo it initially.

-At least 30 sec flight with no board – use hands / head / body to generate the slope lift.
+- Fly 30 seconds without a board, using just your hands / head / body to generate slope lift.

 Designing Your Own